Dylan Gandy

 Dylan Colter Gandy (born March 8, 1982) is an American former professional football player who was a center in the National Football League (NFL).
 He was selected by the Indianapolis Colts in the fourth round of the 2005 NFL draft.
 He played college football for the Texas Tech Red Raiders.

-Gandy earned a Super Bowl ring with the Colts in Super Bowl XLI against the Chicago Bears.
+Gandy won a Super Bowl with the Colts in Super Bowl XLI against the Chicago Bears.
 He was also a member of the Denver Broncos, Oakland Raiders, Detroit Lions and Chicago Bears.

 Early life

 Dylan Gandy attended Pflugerville High School in Pflugerville, Texas, where he lettered in football and track & field.
 In football, he was a two-way lineman, a first-team All-District pick, a first-team All-Central Texas pick, and also the team's long snapper.

 College career

 Gandy attended Texas Tech University.
 After redshirting as a true freshman, he started three games the following season.
 He finished his sophomore year as an All-Big 12 Academic first-teamer, and made the second-team the following year as a junior.
 Although he played mostly guard and tackle his first three seasons, he switched to center his senior year, where he started 12 games.
 He was selected to the All-Big 12 honorable mention team by the coaches in the conference.